Mash2488/Chicago-Food-Inspections/README.md

 - **Are complaint based inspections more likely to result in failing inspection**?:
   - Does the inspection type correlate with failure rates?
 - **Are specific business chains and franchises more likely to fail inspection**?:
-  - Using 'aka_name' values can we identify patterns amongst large brands?
+  - Using 'dba_name' values can we identify patterns amongst large brands?

 ---